CogSciUOS/asparagus/report/report_overview.md

 ## 1&ensp;Introduction
 &ensp; **The project**  `Josefine`

+> Rough summary of the idea of the project.
+>    How did the idea come up?
+>    What is the project about?

 &ensp; **Background on computer vision based classification tasks**  `Josefine`

 &ensp; **Background on sorting asparagus**  `Josefine`